tehprofessor/yard-restful/README.markdown

 The rationale here is that you are documenting external services (as represented by controllers and methods), and not internal code.

+Both controller *and* methods must have @url and @topic tags to be included in documentation.

 ## Example:

     ##